Nacho567/Pewlett_Hackard_Analysis/README.md

 ## **Summary**

-In the next few years, Pewlett Hackard will need to
+In the next few years, Pewlett Hackard will need to hire and train for 72,458 positions, which represents a large percentage of their workforce.
+Even On top of that, only 1,549 of those retirees are eligible to be mentors to new hires.
+That represents barely over 2% of that group.